Spider-Boy: Fictional character biography

 Bailey Briggs was originally a normal boy before being kidnapped by Madame Monstrosity.
 He and fellow prisoner Eli Hartman are respectively spliced with the DNA of a spider and an elephant and rhinoceros, with Eli being dubbed Hellifino.
-Eventually, Bailey managed to escape and, after training with Daredevil to gain control of his powers, became Spider-Boy, Spider-Man's sidekick.
+Bailey managed to escape and, after training with Daredevil to gain control of his powers, became Spider-Boy, Spider-Man's sidekick.

 In "End of the Spider-Verse", following the defeat of Shathra and Morlun, Bailey is among their victims who are resurrected.
 After realizing that nobody remembers his existence, he leaves and ends up living at a F.E.A.S.T. building after saving a young girl named Christina Xu from Mister Negative's Inner Demons.

-Spider-Boy had encounters with Squirrel Girl when it came to fighting Balloon Man and received aid from Santa Claus, helped Captain America fight Taskmaster when he targeted Super-Adaptoid, persuaded Toy Soldier into not working for Killionaire, and helped Thor reunite Ulik with his pet giant spider.

 Spider-Boy later battles Hellifino and Madame Monstrosity's creation Boy-Spider to capture him.
 He also reunites with his mother Tabitha Briggs, who has no memory of him and was transformed into a tabby cat Humanimal by Madame Monstrosity.
 Madame Monstrosity captures Spider-Boy and transforms herself into a chimera to battle him when he attempts to escape with help from Spider-Man, Miles Morales, Squirrel Girl, Captain America, Thor, and Toy Soldier.
 The rest of the Humanimals learned the truth about Madame Monstrosity unable to restore them to normal completely.
 However, she is saved by the High Evolutionary who plans to experiment on her.

 After Madame Monstrosity is defeated, the people she transformed into Humanimals are returned to normal after her husband Jeremy, who she transformed into an owl, works with her former henchmen Squeakerton and Mr. Cricket, Spider-Man, and the android Toy Soldier to modify her transformation chamber.
 Boy-Spider, Jeremy, and Hellifino are unable to be returned to a human form, so they choose to live on Madame Monstrosity's farm with Tabitha.

-Afterwards, Bailey returns to school and begins learning everything that happened while he was missing.
+Bailey returns to school and begins learning everything that happened while he was missing.
 Tabitha also joins the F.E.A.S.T. staff, regains her memories, and learns Bailey's secret identity, but allows him to continue being a superhero.

-Spider-Boy and Daredevil later travel to Madripoor to take part in the Challenge of the Jade Dragon tournament after gaining the entry item from Hulkette and her master Enormo.
+Spider-Boy and Daredevil travel to Madripoor to take part in the Challenge of the Jade Dragon tournament after gaining the entry item from Hulkette and Enormo.
 There, they take on different opponents, including Bullseye and Spider-Girl (whom Spider-Boy and Ms. Marvel previously fought under the alias of Funhouse).
 After the tournament, Spider-Boy finds that Boy-Spider is living with Tabitha after gaining the ability to assume a humanoid form.
 They have a brief fight until Tabitha breaks it up.